steveshead/php_database_login_register/README.md

 ## PHP Databaseless User Login and Registration System

 Written in PHP this script uses MySql to store user details.
-It has two user roles: admin and user.
+It has two user roles: admin and member.
 I have setup one user for each role with default values.
 Users and admins can edit their user details from the 'edit profile' link in their dashboard.